lilyzhaoyilu/LeetCode-Notes/sortedQuestions/Topological.md

 [[a,b],[a,b]] doesn't work cuz it has a cycle Topological sort: an algorithm that assigns topological numbers to vertices.

+when building graphs, it is typically {a: [b,c]} where a depneds on b and c

 e.g.
 ![pic](https://miro.medium.com/max/428/1*b8Pa1uVQHtemY9IrP5XmHA.png)